liborty/rstats/README.md

 * **Mahalanobis Distance**
 * **Householder UR** (M = QR) matrix decomposition

-Also, some methods implemented for `VecVecg` produce `TriangMat` matrices, specifically the covariance/comedience calculations: `covar` and `wcovar`.
+Some methods implemented for `VecVecg` also produce `TriangMat` matrices, specifically the covariance/comedience calculations: `covar` and `wcovar`.
 Their results are positive definite, which makes the most efficient Cholesky-Banachiewics decomposition applicable.

-## Quantify Functions
+## Quantify Functions (dependency injection)

-Most methods in `medians::Median` trait and hashort methods in `indxvec` crate require explicit closure to tell them how to quantify user data of any end type T into f64.
+Most methods in `medians::Median` trait and `hashort` methods in `indxvec` crate require explicit closure to tell them how to quantify input data of any user end type T into f64.
 Variety of different quantifying methods can then be dynamically employed.

-For example, in text analysis (`&str` type), it can be the word length, or the numerical value of its first few bytes, etc. Then we can sort them or find their means/medians/dispersions under these different measures.
+For example, in text analysis (`&str` type), it can be the word length, or the numerical value of its first few bytes, or the numerical value of its consonants, etc. Then we can sort them or find their means / medians / spreads under these different measures.
 We do not necessarily want to explicitly store all such quantifications, as data can be voluminous.
 Rather, we want to be able to compute them on demand.

 ### `noop`

-is a shorthand dummy function to supply to these methods, when the data is already of f64 end type.
+is a shorthand dummy function to supply to these methods, when the data is already of `f64` end type.
 The second line is the full equivalent version that can be used instead:

 ```rust
 &mut noop
 &mut |f:&f64| *f
 ```

-When T is a primitive type, such as i64, u64, usize, that can only be converted to f64 by explicit truncation, use:
+When T is a wide primitive type, such as i64, u64, usize, that can only be converted to f64 by explicit truncation, use:

 ```rust
 &mut |f:&T| *f as f64